isomerpages/moe-montfortsec/_curriculum/Academic Development/Aesthetics | Craft & Technology.md

 </div>
 <p><strong>Upper Secondary</strong>
 </p>
-<p>In Upper Secondary, designing and making are dealt with at greater depth
+<p>In Upper Secondary, designing and making are dealt with in greater depth
-and scope.&nbsp; Students will learn how to do research to understand and define user needs, explore and develop design solutions, and prototype their ideas using appropriate work processes.&nbsp; In the process, pupils cultivate creative, critical and reflective thinking and develop design related dispositions and skills.</p>
+and scope.&nbsp; Students learn how to do research to understand and define user needs, explore and develop design solutions, and prototype their ideas using appropriate work processes.&nbsp; In the process, pupils cultivate creative, critical and reflective thinking and develop design related dispositions and skills.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/dnt.png">
 </div>